www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Speed up deployment via parallel module builds with mvnd.
 * [ ] Log public server availability via dedicated hardware.
 ## Done Tasks
+* [x] Require authorization for `net/splitcells/website/layout/build.html`
+    * [x] Implement a new ProjectsRendererExtension for this. -> BuildLayoutExtension is the new implementation.
+    * [x] Register extension to ProjectsRenderer. -> Something is not working there. -> This was just a misunderstanding.
+    * [x] Delete the current implementation inside ProjectsRendererI.
 * [x] Speed up `user.bin.configure`, in order to speed up redeployment.
     * [x] command.repositories.install is causing the problem.
         * [x] Provide argument so that `command.managed.install.py` does not install one file for each call, but a given folder completely instead.